 Peter Hoff/Alicia de Gregorio Foreign Languages & Literatures

 - Why do I need to get SO MANY courses approved?

 For both your sake and our sake, we don’t want you to have to keep coming back to get more classes approved.

 If you have plenty of back-up options, you’ll know exactly what your next course choice might be without having to contact UWW if you want/need to switch classes – oftentimes you have a very tight window for making these decisions and don’t want to have to wait around for UWW to get back to you with transfer equivalencies.

 - What if I forget what’s on my TCA?

-The Center for Global Education will upload a scan of your TCA to your UWW study abroad portal in the “Attached Documents” section for your reference.
+The Office of Global Experiences will upload a scan of your TCA to your UWW study abroad portal in the “Attached Documents” section for your reference.

 - How do I know if a course will count towards my major/minor/etc.?